 While it’s a bit lower in calories compared to the hearty multigrain bread, it contains no fiber, which isn’t bad, but doesn’t make it the best option.

-If you love the taste of artisan italian bread but want some extra fiber in your diet to aid your digestion and help you feel full, add some extra veggies in your sandwich!
+If you love the taste of Artisan Italian white bread but want some extra fiber in your diet to aid your digestion and help you feel full, add some extra veggies in your sandwich!

 This bread is also very high in iron, about 50% of your daily recommended intake.
 This is great if you aren’t a big meat eater or have iron deficiency anemia.